ProjectsAndPrograms/webChatApp/README.md

   using mysql command line client OR workbench - you can simple run the given queries to create your database setup:

-    creating a database
+    creating a database :

     ```sql
       create database chat;
     ```

-    using the database-
+    using the database :

      ```sql
       use chat;
     ```

-    creating a table for messages -
+    creating a table for messages :

      ```sql
       CREATE TABLE `messages` (
   `msg_id` int(20) NOT NULL AUTO_INCREMENT,